 There are many possible defense strategies to fight a coercion charge in Nevada.
 The following are just a few examples that could result in a coercion case getting thrown out or reduced to lesser charges.

-- Lack of intent: Coercion is an intent crime in Nevada because it requires that the defendant act knowingly and deliberately.
-If the prosecution cannot show that the defendant intended to deprive the alleged victim of the right to act — or not act — in a certain way, then the charges cannot be sustained.
-For example, eyewitnesses or recorded text communications may provide evidence of the defendant’s lack of criminal intent.
+- Lack of intent: Coercion is an intent crime in Nevada because it requires that you act knowingly and deliberately.
+If the prosecution cannot show that you intended to deprive the alleged victim of the right to act — or not act — in a certain way, then the charges cannot be sustained.
+For example, eyewitnesses or recorded text communications may provide evidence of your lack of criminal intent.

 - False allegations: It is all too common for people to falsely accuse others of crimes out of jealousy, revenge, or mental illness.
-If the defense attorney can show that the accuser lied or that insufficient evidence exists to show the defendant committed coercion, then the case should be dismissed.
+If your defense attorney can show that the accuser lied or that insufficient evidence exists to show you committed coercion, then the case should be dismissed.

-- No assault or battery (in felony coercion cases): If the prosecution cannot prove that the defendant resorted to violence or violent threats to carry out the coercion, then the felony charge should be reduced to a misdemeanor.
-Or if the defendant used physical violence only in lawful self-defense, then the felony charge should be reduced to a misdemeanor as well.
+- No assault or battery (in felony coercion cases): If the prosecution cannot prove that you resorted to violence or violent threats to carry out the coercion, then the felony charge should be reduced to a misdemeanor.
+Or if you used physical violence only in lawful self-defense, then the felony charge should be reduced to a misdemeanor as well.

 Another defense is to argue that what transpired did not rise to the level of coercion.
-Coercion is such a vague offense, and perhaps law enforcement simply misinterpreted the defendant’s legal actions.
+Coercion is such a vague offense, and perhaps law enforcement simply misinterpreted your legal actions.

 Misdemeanor coercion convictions can be sealed one (1) year after the case ends.
-Felony coercion convictions may be sealed five (5) years after the case ends.
-That is one reason why people charged with felony coercion are encouraged to hire counsel to try to get the charges reduced to a misdemeanor (if not dismissed).5
+Felony coercion convictions may be sealed five (5) years after the case ends.5

 Note that coercion cases that get dismissed can be sealed right away.6 However, the record seal process itself takes several weeks.
 Learn more about sealing criminal records in Nevada.